firasm/jupyter_rise_templates/README.md

-# jupyter_rise_templates
+# Jupyter Rise Templates

-This template contains examples of Jupyter RISE presentations that may be useful for others.
+This repo contains examples of Jupyter RISE presentations that may be useful for others.
 It contains some customizations - though not all the customizations are explicitly spelled out, PRs are welcome to update documentation, or add additional templates.